-Would you like to join our hardworking band of friendly volunteers to help power our Seventh Chelsea Fringe Festival in 2018?
+Would you like to join our hardworking band of friendly volunteers to help power the Chelsea Fringe Festival?

 The Chelsea Fringe is an alternative garden festival primarily based in London, but with events across the UK and beyond.
 The Festival is an open-access platform and is a not-for-profit Community Interest Company (CIC) run entirely by volunteers.
 We showcase all kinds of projects from guerrilla gardeners, community growing initiatives, botanical art collaborations and spontaneous performance happenings.

 We are currently looking for volunteer project coordinators to help support our new projects, marketing, PR and prospecting teams.

 Depending on your skills and interests you will support various projects in the build-up to their participation in the festival

 This is a fantastic opportunity to share your current skills and learn new ones first hand amidst our growing network of contacts and Fringe Festival supporters.

 Its an exciting time to join the team behind the Chelsea Fringe Festival – “the UK’s fastest growing fringe festival” – Fringe Festival Network.

 Here are some of the FAQs our new volunteers ask: